DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

         - no scalability, failed to modernise, no shared resources, tool expensive, no shared learnings, insecure
     - the cost of installing one server (£2k to £5k in large companies)
     - vs the cost of spinning up entire racks (programmatically)
  - AWS today is as complex as an OS (windows or linux).
 It can only be managed in a programmatic way.
-But today the testing capabilities of AWS (and other cloud providers is very basic)
+But today the testing capabilities of AWS and other cloud providers is still very low (namely on end-to-end tests and configurations changes)

- - if you have an AWS account, go a try AWS
+ - If you don&#39;t have an AWS or Azure or Google Cloud account, what are you wait for?
+All have really generous free tiers that allow you to try a large number of their capabilities for free.
+And as long as you shut down everything everyday, the costs shouldn&#39;t be that high.

  - AWS is what happens when a tech team becomes so good that is able to provide those services to 3rd parties
     - think about this, Amazon.co.uk is getting their IT and development costs paid by 3rd party companies (some direct competitors with Amazon)
     - https://www.investopedia.com/articles/investing/011316/what-amazon-web-services-and-why-it-so-successful.asp
     - https://qz.com/1051814/what-is-amazon-really/
+    - Amazon in 2011 was shipping to production every 10s (http://assets.en.oreilly.com/1/event/60/Velocity%20Culture%20Presentation.pdf)

+**The amazon machine**
+ - how amazon become one of the best development houses in the world
  - https://www.ben-evans.com/benedictevans/2017/12/12/the-amazon-machine (great article that talks about the Amazon machine, which is the real power behind it)
-    - Amazon in 2011 was shipping to production every 10s (http://assets.en.oreilly.com/1/event/60/Velocity%20Culture%20Presentation.pdf)

-## Books
+## Books AAAAA

 I love books, and for a while I too had the a guilty feeling of &#39;holding on to legacy technology&#39;, as the world moved into consuming more and more digital content (including digital books).

 For reference I buy hundreds of books per year and spend far too much money than I should on books.
 Have I read them all, no of course not!
 Have I found amazing books to read every year that improved my skills and knowledge, absolutely yes!!!
-The reason I buy so many books (multiple per topic) is because until I start reading them, I don&#39;t know which one is perfect for me (at that moment in time)
+The reason I buy so many books (multiple per topic) is because until I start reading them, I don&#39;t know which one is perfect (at that moment in time)

-After looking closely at why I liked books so much, I had the epiphany that _&#34;Books are actually the best technology to consume and process information&#34;_ (see &#34;&#34;[Physical Books are the best technology for reading, and bookstores should &#39;give&#39; an eBook with every physical book published](http://blog.diniscruz.com/2013/09/physical-books-are-best-technology-for.html)&#34;&#34; )
+After looking closely at why I liked books so much, I had the [epiphany](http://blog.diniscruz.com/2013/09/physical-books-are-best-technology-for.html) that _&#34;Books are actually the best technology to consume and process information&#34;_.

 There is also a growing body of research that shows that the use of digital technologies are also affecting kid&#39;s learning capabilities (see &#34;[students find it easier to read and learn from printed materials](https://twitter.com/nicolekearney/status/963946721662267392)&#34;)